Mohawk LVP Review – In a Nutshell

-Luxury vinyl plank flooring is one of the fastest-growing segments of the flooring market and Mohawk, unsurprisingly, offer their own premium LVP product under the name SolidTech and SolidTech Plus.
+Luxury vinyl plank flooring is one of the fastest-growing segments of the flooring market and Mohawk, unsurprisingly, offer their own premium LVP product under the name SolidTech.

-Mohawk promotes SolidTech as premium, waterproof vinyl planks, perfect for bathrooms and basements, with excellent durability and backed by lengthy warranties.
-In our Mohawk vinyl plank flooring report we zero in on SolidTech options, costs and pros & cons.
+In our Mohawk vinyl flooring review we zero in on SolidTech options, costs and pros & cons.

 Mohawk Industries is a huge corporation that manufactures hard and soft flooring for every market, including both sheet vinyl and luxury vinyl plank.
-Click here for our Mohawk carpet report.
+Read our Mohawk carpet reviews.

 Some of their products are builder-grade and budget-friendly and others are manufactured using great care and top-quality materials.

-Mohawk sells its top-of-the-line luxury vinyl plank under the brand names SolidTech and SolidTech Plus.
+Mohawk sells its top-of-the-line luxury vinyl plank under the brand names SolidTech Essentials, SolidTech Select and SolidTech Plus.
 These rigid core vinyl flooring products are top contenders in the luxury vinyl market for water-resistance, scratch-resistance, natural appearance and overall durability.

 MOHAWK SOLIDTECH OPTIONS